bluekitchen/btstack/doc/manual/docs/protocols.md

 -   expect no authentication requirements,

--   don't support LE Secure Connections, and
+-   don't require LE Secure Connections, and

 -   IO Capabilities set to *IO_CAPABILITY_NO_INPUT_NO_OUTPUT*.